instruqt/packer-k3s/README.md

 `instruqt/k3s-v1-17-4`

+## Usage on Instruqt
+There is no need to build this packer image yourself.
+It has already been built.
+We advise you to use machine type `n1-standard-2` or higher to ensure stability.

 ## How to use this image in config.yml
-Use the following config to use this image:
+Use the following config in your Instruqt config.yml to use this image:
 ```
 version: "2"
 virtualmachines:
 - name: kubernetes
   image: instruqt/k3s-v1-17-4
   shell: /usr/bin/start.sh
-  machine_type: n1-standard-4
+  machine_type: n1-standard-2
 ```

 ## How to use this image in the web interface
+Use the following config in your Instruqt track:
 ![Instruqt web interface](./screenshot.jpg "Instruqt web interface")